42-AI/bootcamp_machine-learning/day03/ex04/ex04_interlude1.md

 As we said before: the **sigmoid function** is just a way to **map the result of a linear equation onto a [0,1] value range**.

-This transformation allows us to interpret the results as a **probability that an individual is a member of a class**.
+This transformation allows us to interpret the result as a **probability that an individual is a member of a given class**.